ryfuller03/to-dont-list/README.md

-# To Don't List

-A Flutter Demo project.
+# Workout Creator

+A Flutter project that allows users to create their own workouts.

-## Edit Me
+## About

-This is the file you should edit to describe your modified app.
+### Audience
+*The targeted audience for this project is anyone who wants to be more organized and keep track of their workouts

+### Functionality

+### Practicality

+### Screenshots

 A README.md is written using [Markdown](https://www.markdownguide.org/), a simple language for formatting text that can be rendered as a web page.
 This README.md information will be displayed on the GitHub main page for your repository.
 Here is a resource specifically for Markdown syntax and GitHub.